Management Base

 Compliance Promotion System

-In order to enhance compliance, we established the Compliance Committee chaired by the Representative Director.
-This committee conducts activities to prevent noncompliance issues under the supervision of the CSR and Sustainability Committee.
+In order to enhance compliance, our group established the Compliance Committee chaired by the Representative Director(Regular meetings twice a year and special meetings as required).
+This committee conducts activities to prevent noncompliance issues under the supervision of the CSR and Sustainability Committee, an advisory committee to the Board of Directors, chaired by an external director.
 It will also give instructions about the measures to be taken in the event of a noncompliance incident and monitor the implementation of the measures.

 Compliance Promotion System